-HSEM 102-Introduction to Emergency Management Cr: 5 Wkly hrs: 5 hours Lecture
+HSEM 102-Introduction to Emergency Management

 Provides groundwork on which emergency services can build a strong foundation for disaster and emergency management for homeland security in the 21st century.
 Addresses issues, policies, questions, best practices, and lessons learned through recent years; requirements of NFPA 1600, Standard on Emergency Management and exposure to new and developing theories, practices, and technology in emergency management.